FAQ

 While the artist’s studio will do what it can to mitigate future incompatibilities, the buyer must nonetheless accept some risk when owning technology-based art with known external dependencies that it may not display as intended in the future—conditions that widely apply to most forms of digital art.

 Enter The Machine 3.0 works support varying levels of interactivity depending on their technical foundation.
-The best way to see what interactivity a particular work supports is to consult the Interactivity section of the work.
-Below is the current list of possible interactions that apply to most works.
+The best way to see what kind of interactivity a particular work supports is to consult its Interactivity section.
+Below is the current list of possible interactions.

 Play/pause audio (for those that have audio)